awoodwa/PlanIt/README.md

 ### Using PlanIt

 After navigating to the website, feel free to explore the home screen.
-Hovering over each state capitol will give you our best estimate of how much energy a single wind turbine or a single solar panel will provide in that geographic region.
+Hovering over each state capital will give you our best estimate of how much energy a single wind turbine or a single solar panel will provide in that geographic region.

 When you're ready, click the **PlanIt** button and from the drop-down menu, select your use-case: government or resident.